juandavidvargas19/JuanDavid/index.md

 - October 2020 - March 2021.
 I studied at Otto-von-Guericke-Universität Magdeburg as an exchange student as part of the KOSPIE scholarship.

+For furtther information and descriptions about the activities, courses and so on, I have done, please go to my LinkedIn here:
+<a href="https://www.linkedin.com/in/juan-david-vargas-mazuera-07197a1a5/">View My LinkedIn Profile</a>

 ---
 <a href="https://www.linkedin.com/in/juan-david-vargas-mazuera-07197a1a5/">View My LinkedIn Profile</a>